metrom-xyz/monorepo/packages/react/README.md

 ### useClaimsTransaction

-Hook for simulating/validating the contract interaction in order to claim the rewards for an account; it returns the raw claims and the simulation result that can be used to submit the transaction.
+Hook for simulating/validating the contract interaction in order to claim the rewards for an account on a given chain; it returns the simulation result that can be used to submit the transaction.

 #### Import